New York City Reaches $3.3 Million Settlement With Kalief Browder's Family

 "The family is pleased that they can bring closure to this part of the matter but hopes that the national recognition that the case gave to the need of prison reform and dealing with younger individuals continues," Rynecki said.

 Browder adamantly maintained his innocence throughout his incarceration, which he served because his family couldn't afford to pay his $3,000 bail.
 Over the years, he rejected numerous guilty plea deals that would have allowed him to escape what he said were savage conditions at the prison.
-He described instances of brutal beatings and torment at the hands of other inmates and guards.
-He said he was starved and kept in filthy conditions.
+He described instances of violent beatings and torment at the hands of other inmates and guards.
+He said he was starved and kept in filthy surroundings.
 And he spoke of intolerable mental anguish suffered at the hands of prosecutors who repeatedly delayed his trial in the Bronx's infamously overburdened court system.

 Even after being out in the free world for some time, cleared of any wrongdoing and suddenly thrust into the spotlight as a symbol of New York City's pernicious and crippled criminal justice system, Kalief Browder feared he'd been changed forever.
 That he had been damaged at the core of his innermost self after nearly three years of being caged, mostly in solitary confinement, as an adolescent on Rikers Island after he was arrested.